Compress video for Email.

 Cloud Storage Alternative vs Email Attachment

 For very large videos, email attachment isn't practical even with compression.
 In those cases, uploading to Google Drive, Dropbox, OneDrive, or Box and sharing a link is better.
 However, links require recipients to click and navigate—email attachment is more direct and reliable.
-SquishVideo helps you make videos small enough to attach directly, which is the most reliable delivery method for important communications.
+VidCrush helps you make videos small enough to attach directly, which is the most reliable delivery method for important communications.

 Other platforms we support